Here you’ll find steps on how to transfer domains across Google accounts without unlocks, EEPs, mandatory wait times, and more.

 That’s it.
 Not too bad right?

 The detailed steps kind of make this process look a lot longer than it actually is.
-Out of all the registrars I’ve transferred domains from, this one definitely ranks among the easiest to do.
+Out of all the registrars we’ve transferred domains from, this one definitely ranks among the easiest to do.